rfo909/CFT/README.md

 $ /Search
 ```

-The colon indicates that there is output, and in this case also input, when the code asks you
+The colons above indicate that there is output, and in this case also input, when the code asks you
 to enter search term, as the line is interpreted.

-Once the line works, we name them, using the forward slash and a name, creating functions.
+Once a line works, we name it, using the forward slash and a name.
+This creates functions.

+### Inner workings

 The Grep() is a global function which may take a search string as parameter.
 Here
 we read this from the user, using the global readLine() function, which expects a